The art of successful unpacking

 What is an essentials box?
 How do you pack it?

 What counts as an essential?
 Just imagine what would suddenly be really inconvenient to be without.
+What goes in a moving day essentials box and what to pack in your essentials bag for a long-distance relocation are questions you should think about before the moving day.
 The art of successful unpacking lies in the organization – do you know what you’re going to do immediately on arrival?
 You should.
-Plus, hopefully, you’ve decluttered before the move so your boxes have only the things you genuinely want.
-That is very helpful.
+Plus, hopefully, you’ve decluttered before the move so your boxes have only the things you genuinely want – and here are some guidelines and items you may find helpful.

-- A change of clothing and a towel for everyone in your family – to tide you over until you unpack everything else.
+A fresh change of clothing and a towel for everyone in your family – to tide you over until you unpack everything else.

-- Do you frequently drink coffee?
-A coffee maker should go in, then, and so should coffee.
+If you’re like most people on the planet, you probably need some coffee to keep you going, especially after a long moving day.
+A coffee maker should go into your essentials bag and so should coffee.
 No one wants the java jitters mid unpacking.

 Get the kitchen in working order

-And yes, that means working and not perfect.
+And yes, that means working – doesn’t have to be perfect.
 It just has to be functional, so you can use it while you unpack everything else.
 But, with that in mind… Successful unpacking is an art, and art depends on the artist.
 In that vein, this is merely a suggestion – if you feel better straightening out every last detail, by all means, do so!
-But be aware of why you’re doing it, and how.
-Getting the kitchen ready will help you because you will have a kitchen to cook in – and that can help you!
+But be aware of why you’re and how you’re doing it.
+Getting the kitchen ready will help you because you will have a kitchen to cook in – and that can make all the difference when you relocate!
 You won’t have to constantly dial expensive takeout because you’ll have a place to cook in.

 The bathroom comes second in successful unpacking